kerimoyle/cellml-specification/reference/informative/informC03_interpretation_of_units1.rst

             <unit units="metre" prefix="-2"/>
         </units>

-    Then cube it to get the units of millilitres:
+    Now cube it to get the units of millilitres:

     .. code-block:: xml